vtex/faststore/docs/wip/build-pipeline.md

 ## Build

-This step is reponsible of two main things:
+This step is responsible for two main things:

 ### Build the store
 - Run an automated build for the store, saving all the generated artifacts in our infrastructure.
 - Send the build logs to GitHub.
-The build logs are visible by clicking on `details` on the `Build` check run once its completed.
+The build logs are visible by clicking on `details` on the `Build` check run once it's completed.

 ![Store Framework Jamstack CI build check completed](./../images/build_check_completed.png)